“School scenes or slapdash sightseeing

 Shipping crate shelving stored the plastic-wrapped evidence of convictions abandoned and concepts disapproved.
 Still others served as work tables, coated with dried clay and spray paint—covered like everything else with a two-inch thick dusty crust.
 A mongrel aroma of clay and resin turned to sweet sawdust and varnish as Syd guided me through the wood studio, rotary saws singing and clamp presses bracing a multitude of unfinished forms.
 Cassette players crossfired nascent Blondie and aging Velvet Underground across the cluttered workbenches, but all that music died the moment we entered the metal sculpture morgue.

 Two heavy steel doors masked a dank, garage-like stall seared by fire-tipped acetylene torches dueling in white-hot creation.
 Goggled demons in red bandannas and army jump boots aimed their flaming nozzles at the end joins of a four-foot tubular coil, which joined other scrap metal into some abstract extrapolation of a jet-lagged time machine.
-Their torches reflected off welding tanks and grated benches like Vader’s death rays, and cast startling light on a scattered menagerie of twisted iron creatures all the more unsettling because they were so patently inscrutable, indestructible—grotesque gallstones in perpetual passing.
+Their torches reflected off welding tanks and grated benches like Vader’s death rays, and cast startling light on a scattered menagerie of twisted iron creatures—grotesque gallstones in perpetual passing.

 “Christ, where you taking me,” I yelped, over the crash of a mis-brazed coil and slamming of lockers.